All Episodes

 Anyway, on to other issues.

-Um that sounds like a 10-day extravaganza, doesn't it, Linda?
+That sounds like a 10-day extravaganza, doesn't it, Linda?

-I also think that if I was gonna live to 96, I probably would want to stay in my own funeral.
+I also think that if I was going to live to 96, I probably would want to say in my own funeral, like, don't use that picture.

-That's not my own.
+That's not my function.

-I said no crying at my put it in my will.
+I said, no crying at my put it in my will.

-No crying allowed at my funeral.
+No crying aloud at my funeral.

-I want it to be a one-day party, and I want it to be a celebration of a life undeserved.
+I want it to be a one-day party and I want it to be a celebration of a life undeserved.

 That's it.